 One of the best ways to drain energy from a hyper dog, is to organize play sessions with other dogs.
 I invite social dogs over to my house, to have one-on-one play sessions.

 Other possibilities include dog daycare centers or enclosed dogs parks.
 I prefer daycare centers because they usually screen a dog before admission, therefore, they usually have more social dogs.
 In addition, a good daycare will have dog playgroups that are well-supervised, as well as structured by size and energy, which makes things a lot safer.

 Enclosed dog parks are open to all, so there may be aggressive and anti-social dogs.
 In addition, owners may not supervise their dogs well, because they are busy socializing with the other people at the park.

 In my experience, it is difficult to find a good enclosed dog park.
-In addition, there is always an element of danger, because all it takes is one irresponsible dog owner for a dog fight to occur.
+In addition, there is always an element of danger, because all it takes is one irresponsible dog owner, for a dog fight to occur.
 More on my enclosed dog park experiences.